confox51/Google_Slides_Hotkeys_v4/roadmap.md

 # Roadmap
 1. Implement hotkeys to align objects
-Method 1: Try to click through the windows (use the code that Windsurf created) Method 2: Use the API to align objects
+Method: Click through the windows

 2. Implement hotkeys to resize objects
 Method: Use Google Slides API to resize objects.